MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Update or De-Installation

-## Save Settings
 **NEW** : Save your plugin-settings to a JSON File on your local machine for later use e.g. if you want to deinstall the plugin for testing purposes.
 After that:

 1. Deactivate the plugin in Admin-Area of WordPress.
-2. Optional if you use the Map-Tile-Server: save you .htaccess file from the plugin directory.
+2. Optional if you use the Map-Tile-Server: save your .htaccess file from the plugin directory.
 Otherwise changes will be lost.
 3. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
 Hint: The WordPress-Database is cleaned upon de-installation.
 The Custom-Fields are removed from your database!
 So, all settings are lost!
 4. Do Installation with the new version.
 WordPress will provide you a message window wether you are sure.
 If you de-installed before, all settings have to be done again.
 Skip Step 3. and you don't have to do that.
 But mind to install in the same directory.
 This works only if you always install from a release OR the downloaded zip.

 # Upgrade Notice

-Upgrade to WordPress 5.9 and PHP 7.4+ is highly recommended!
+Upgrade to WordPress 6.2 and PHP 8.0+ is highly recommended!
 PHP 8.1.x is even better!
-Due to the error corrections it is highly recommended to upgrade the Plugin to 0.15.x!
+Due to the error corrections it is highly recommended to upgrade the Plugin to 0.18.x!
 Thank's for your patience.
 With version update to 0.15.x all settings have to be done once again.
 But only once.
 Sorry for that!
 This won't be the case for future updates!

 </br>